KhoaNguyen01004/QuanLyBanHang/README.md

 - `GET /api/users/{user_id}` - Get user details
 - `GET /api/users/email/{email}` - Get user by email
 - `POST /api/users/` - Create new user

+## Utility Scripts

+- All utility scripts (such as database population) are now located in the `scripts/` folder.

 ### Testing